toanjo/utrust_challenge/README.md

 # TODO

-    Add a proper loading and error div
+## Functionality
+    Add additional validation for transaction amount

+## Styling
+    Improve style of logo
+    Improve style of form
-    Clicking the logo should reset the ui state Improve style of success
+    Improve style of success
-    Tests
+    Improve style of loading and error div

+## Testing
+    Test for a transaction (with cypress?)

+## Extra
+    Review all file names and structure
+    Separate reducer from store
     Display a "copied to clipboard" alert
-    Try styling with styled components
-    Consider a dark mode toggle
+    Improve CSS organization